Or: Web Developers Are From Mars, You Are From Venus

 You can then get fancy if the idea has legs.

-Classifieds sites, directory sites, coupon sites and ecommerce stores are all technically complex websites that can now be created with a plugin rather than a developer.
+Classifieds sites, ecommerce stores are all technically complex websites but now they can be created with a plugin rather than a developer or also there a bunch of SaaS options where can you can start your business without any development costs.

 That said, there are times when you will need to hire a web developer.
-That could be because you need a specialist feature not available in an off-the-shelf solution or because you’re not using a content management system at all.
+That could be because you need a specialist feature not available in an off-the-shelf solution or because you’re in need a custom software where existing open source software or other software as a service solutions doesn’t fit for you.

-As a web developer myself, let me give you the skinny from this side of the desk.
+As a developer myself, let me give you the skinny from this side of the desk.

 1. Choose someone who speaks your language